fdsc/vinny-socks5-proxy/README.md

 Need Mono in Linux ( https://www.mono-project.com/ ) and .NET Framework in Windows ( https://dotnet.microsoft.com/download )

 Completed functionality:
+* Can listen on multiple ports
-* Login and password authentication
+* Login and password authentication (need restart server for user add)
 * IPv4 addresses restriction (if needed)

 Example of configuration